Avatar

 Hello!
 I am Loïc Bachelot

-A data scientist passionate about earth science applications!
+A data scientist passionate about open science and earth system data!

 My resume